ipums/ipumspy/docs/source/reading_data.rst

     adult_women = ipums_df[(ipums_df["SEX"] == sex_info.codes["Female"]) &
                            (ipums_df["AGE"] > 16)]

+.. _reading-aggregate-data:

 Reading IPUMS Aggregate Data Extracts
 -------------------------------------

 By default, extracts for aggregate data projects are provided in csv format, and therefore don't include DDI metadata files found in microdata extracts.
-While aggregate data collections do provide codebook metadata files, they are in text format and are designed to be human readable rather used to parse the fixed-width files common for microdata projects.
+While aggregate data collections do provide codebook metadata files, they are in text format and are designed to be human-readable rather used to parse the fixed-width files common for microdata projects.

 .. attention::
     Aggregate data codebook files contain the citation information for these collections; if you